nkaz001/hftbacktest/docs/index.rst

                     last_order_id = order.order_id

             # All order requests are considered to be requested at the same time.
-            # Wait until one of the order cancellation responses is received.
+            # Waits until one of the order cancellation responses is received.
             if last_order_id >= 0:
                 hbt.wait_order_response(last_order_id)

-            # Clear cancelled, filled or expired orders.
+            # Clears cancelled, filled or expired orders.
             hbt.clear_inactive_orders()

 	        last_order_id = -1
             if hbt.position < max_position:
-                # Submit a new post-only limit bid order.
+                # Submits a new post-only limit bid order.
                 order_id += 1
                 hbt.submit_buy_order(
                     order_id,